ColinStranc/SplendorPlayerAndLearner/README.md

 - Standarize a Project Structure
   - What different projects do we have?
+- Work out distinction between Splendor and SplendorService.
+  - They need to be merged and then have a new useful separation pulled out.
+It may be as simple as a rename and a tiny functional change
+  - This is highlighting the fact that the API is a bit weird.
+We want similar handling of the different actions (such as updating state, active turn index, saving actions...) across all functions, but they have no common definition forced upon them at the moment.
 - Make an Exception strategy
 - Integration testing
 - Logging
 - Database connection
 - Console Player
 - A* player
 - Evolutionary A

 ### Database Rough Schema